-An accepted full-time student not yet enrolled in the Graduate School may withdraw after payment of deposits by written notification to the Dean of the Graduate School.
+An accepted full-time student not yet enrolled in the Graduate School may withdraw from the program after payment of deposits by written notification to the Dean of the Graduate School.
 The official date of withdrawal and the date from which refunds will be determined will be the date on which the written notice of withdrawal is received by the Dean.
 Deposits are non-refundable.
-Enrolled day students who withdraw will be entitled to a refund of the \$9.136 tuition on the following basis:
+Enrolled day students who withdraw from the program will be entitled to a refund of the \$10,265 tuition on the following basis: